hargoniX/bachelor/thesis/thesis.typ

 If these wrapper types are still not enough to resolve the situation one can fall back to using `unsafe` code.
 However, writing buggy `unsafe` code will not lead to compiler or run time errors but instead undefined behavior like in C/C++.
-A common `unsafe` example is splitting a slice (a fat pointer) into two:
+A common `unsafe` example is splitting a slice, Rust's notion of a fat pointer, into two:
 #sourcecode[```rust
 unsafe fn split_at_unchecked<T>(data: &[T], mid: usize) -> (&[T], &[T]) {
     let len = data.len();